jgoulah/mastering-failure/oscon2015.md

 # Onsite Messaging

-What is the messaging to the user in the forums/blog/etc. if this needs graceful degradation?
+What is the messaging to the user in the forums, blog, and social media if this needs graceful degradation?

 ^ This is where we have some basic information to tell the user, in the various places on the site.